 Please, contact artist if interested in purchasing.

-Shipping and handling cost can be obtained at that time via inquiry.
+Shipping and handling cost for international shipping can be obtained at that time via inquiry.

 Acrylic paint, Vitrel relief outliner, acrylic varnish